ILIAS-eLearning/ILIAS/docs/documentation/docs-guidelines.md

 ### Table of Content (Markdown)

-To maintain a TOC the Sublime Plugin `MarkdownTOC` SHOULD be used.
-The TOC SHOULD be initiated with the following attributes:
+To maintain a TOC the Sublime Plugin `MarkdownTOC` MAY be used, other Tools are welcome as well.
+If `MarkdownTOC` is used, the TOC SHOULD be initiated with the following attributes:

 ```
 <!-- MarkdownTOC depth=0 autolink="true" bracket="round" autoanchor="true" style="ordered" indent="   " -->